-My favorite plate (shown above) displays a turn of the century Japanese motif.
+My favorite plate (shown above) displays a turn-of-the-century Japanese motif.
 I only have four of these.
-Glasses are vintage 1960's Libby with gold leaves found on e-Bay.
-Vintage gold plated flatware from the 1960's inherited from my grandmother.
+Glasses are vintage 1960s Libby with gold leaves found on e-Bay.
+Vintage gold plated flatware from the 1960 was inherited from my grandmother.
 She bought this when it was all the rage.
 Hand washing flatware is a pain so I only use it for special occasions.

 Left above is just a picture....scroll up to subscribe.

-Next week posts return to The White Tent or the White Wall.
-Topics including finding craft shows, reviewing your selection, submissions and more.
+Next week's posts return to The White Tent or the White Wall.
+Topics include finding craft shows, reviewing your selection, submissions, and more.